Religion and LGBTQ people: Buddhism

 According to the Pāli Canon and Āgama (the early Buddhist scriptures), there is nothing saying that same or opposite gender relations have anything to do with sexual misconduct, and some Theravādin Buddhist monks express that same-gender relations do not violate the rule to avoid sexual misconduct, which means not having sex with people under age (thus protected by their parents or guardians), someone betrothed or married, and those who have taken vows of religious celibacy.

-Views on homosexuality and LGBT rights differ in the Buddhist tradition.
-However, many Buddhist leaders and groups have been historically supportive and continue to be supportive of LGBT people.
+Views on homosexuality and LGBTQ rights differ in the Buddhist tradition.
+However, many Buddhist leaders and groups have been historically supportive and continue to be supportive of LGBTQ people.
 The renowned Thiền Buddhist master, Thích Nhất Hạnh, remarked that the spirit of Buddhism is inclusiveness and stated that "when you look at the ocean, you see different kinds of waves, many sizes and shapes, but all the waves have water as their foundation and substance.
 If you are born gay or lesbian, your ground of being in the same as mine.
 We are different, but we share the same ground of being."

 Japan's culture and major religions don't have a history of hostility towards homosexuality.
 Same-sex marriages are performed at Shunkō-in, a Rinzai Zen Buddhist temple in Kyoto, Japan.
 Some modern Buddhist leaders were active in the movement for same-sex marriage rights in Taiwan, which legalized same-sex marriages in 2019.
-Some adherents of the Navayāna (Ambedkarite) Buddhist tradition are supporting LGBT rights within their larger activist activities.
-In Thailand, some leaders in the Theravāda tradition including Phra Payom Kalayano have expressed support for LGBT rights.
+Some adherents of the Navayāna (Ambedkarite) Buddhist tradition are supporting LGBTQ rights within their larger activist activities.
+In Thailand, some leaders in the Theravāda tradition including Phra Payom Kalayano have expressed support for LGBTQ rights.